peterdurham/code-boost/content/tutorials/2020-08-17-react-memory-game.md

   - Next
 featuredImage: /img/memory_game.jpg
 ---
-React makes building games on the web easier, and in this tutorial we will be creating a basic memory game.
+React makes building games on the web easier, and in this tutorial we will be creating a memory game from scratch.
 &nbsp;
 Here is a preview of what the [game](https://memory-game.peterdurham.now.sh/) will look like:

 ![Memory Game Preview](/img/memory_game_preview.jpg)

-We will be using **NextJS** for an easy React setup and **React Spring** for the card rotate animation.
+We will be using **NextJS** for our React setup and **React Spring** for the card rotate animation.
 The only requirement for this tutorial is that you have [Node JS installed](https://nodejs.org/en/download/).